I Feel Stuck In Life

 “There is no greater agony than bearing an untold story inside of you.” – Maya Angelo

-We all have stories inside of us that have not been released, those hidden gems we keep under lock-and-key because we’re stuck in our own way and feel incapable of transitioning into unchartered territory that life presents.
+We all have stories inside of us that have not been released, those hidden gems we keep under lock-and-key because we’re stuck in our own way and feel like we’re incapable of transitioning into unchartered territory that life presents.

 1. The lack of Clarity